plotly/graphing-library-docs/_posts/plotly_js/fundamentals/plotly-js-3-changes/2024-10-09-plotly-js-3-changes.md

 The `opacity` attribute on error bars has been removed.
 Use the alpha channel of the `color` attribute instead.

-Here's an example that was previously in the Plotly.js docs, and which uses `opacity`.
+Here's an example that was previously in the Plotly.js docs, and which uses `opacity`, followed by the same example rewritten to use the alpha channel on a `rgba` color value.

 ```
   error_y: {